quantiota/Riemannian-Neural-Fields/README.md

 ### Core Idea
 Traditional machine-learning systems rely on statistical error minimization.
 SKA reformulates learning as a **physical process**: information flows through a structured field, adapting locally while preserving global consistency.
-The field’s geometry evolves with the data itself, allowing the model to self-organize and discover architecture dynamically.
+The field’s geometry evolves with the data itself, allowing the model to self-organize and **discover architecture dynamically**.

 This design leads to:
 - **Forward-only dynamics** — knowledge is never unlearned, only refined.
-- **Intrinsic geometry** — the structure of learning emerges from the data’s entropy and neuron density, not from predefined architectures.
+- **Intrinsic geometry** — the structure of learning emerges from the data’s entropy and neuron density, not from **predefined architectures**.
 - **Dimensional universality** — the same framework operates in 3D, 4D, or higher-dimensional information spaces without modification.

 ---